 - where the person is volunteering for a non-profit organisation in a position which delivers statutory services under contract or in a specific project, for which that organisation has received funding from the government which includes provision covering the costs of disclosures for volunteers

-To find out further information about volunteers click on the link below:
+To find out further information about volunteers click the link below:

 Information for self employed people

 The only check available to self employed people is the basic check.
-Self employed people cannot obtain standard or enhanced checks as these must be submitted through a registered body who can verify that necessary legislative entitlements have been met for disclosure of this higher level of information.
+Self employed people cannot obtain standard or enhanced checks as these must be submitted through a registered body which verifies that necessary legislative entitlements have been met for disclosure of this higher level of information.